5 Psychology Ways Of Travelling With Strangers to Benefit

 “Most travel, and certainly the rewarding kind, involves depending on the kindness of strangers, putting yourself into the hands of people you don’t know and trusting them with your life.” – Paul Therox

-Still not buying it?
 Here’s why travelling with strangers can make your trip abroad so much better!

 1. Combining your strengths

-You’ll have a blast swapping travel tips, sharing staycation secrets, and taking photos of each other (for the Instagram feed, of course).
+You’ll have a blast swapping travel tip, sharing staycation secrets, and taking photos of each other (for the Instagram feed, of course).
 And if, say, you’re in Gujarat and your new friends there really have to pee, you’ll finally be able to whip out your rusty high-school Gujarati and help them out.

-2. Good company
+2. Good company of Travelling With Strangers

 When traveling with strangers, you’ll be able to decide if you want to be alone or if you want to socialize unlike traveling with family, who tend to smother you!
 You can hop on a stranger’s couch and start chatting with them about the awesome food you tried last week, or retreat to the quiet of your room when you’ve had enough.
 And if you simply love, love, love meeting new people and talking about life, you’ll never get bored.